MCS-Lucas/MCS-Lucas/README.md

 ### Hello there!!
 My name is Lucas, I'm a developer and studant of Software Engeneering!
-- Actually learning C, C++ and Python.
+- Actually learning C and C++, HTML and CSS, Java, JavaScript and Python.
 - Contact me in my social media!